When LCA and Carbon Footprint Analyses Make Sense for Startups: A Guide to Sustainable Growth

 Even if Project A does not consider itself a Climate VC, emission reduction potentials could provide a meaningful data point to develop future company strategies.

 In conclusion, while LCAs offer valuable insights, they come with limitations and high costs.
-Alternatives like Project Frame’s forward-looking impact assessments provide a more practical and future-oriented approach.
+Alternatives like Project Frame's forward-looking impact assessments provide a more practical and future-oriented approach.
 This method not only enhances the accuracy of sustainability evaluations but also promotes responsible investing in climate solutions.
-By leveraging these innovative tools, VCs and startups can drive meaningful progress towards a sustainable future.
+By leveraging these innovative tools through climate scenario analysis and forward-looking risk assessment, VCs and startups can drive meaningful progress towards a sustainable future.

 For more detailed guidance and resources, you can visit Project Frame's pre-investment GHG assessment page.